davenquinn/xenoliths/paper/text/figure-captions.md

 Schematic representation of the Monterey plate dangling slab scenario for the origin of the sub-Salinian mantle lithosphere as envisioned by @Wijk2001 and @Pikser2012, among others.

+#ca_in_olivine
+Calcium abundance in olivine for xenolith samples.